Houses in Multiple Occupation (HMO)

 • A property with five to seven lettable rooms in an area commensurate with multi letting

-Properties subject to selective licencing are only classified as a HMO where at least one of the above conditions are met.
+Properties subject to selective licence are only classified as a HMO where at least one of the above conditions are met.

 Valuation

 • For all HMO applications, including Further Advances, a Specialist Security valuation will be required, which is payable by the client.
-Press here to view our valuation fees.
+See our valuation page for fees

 Criteria